What we know about the Raleigh shooting victims | Federal News Network

 “He started asking about tattoos that Mary has,” Steele said through tears, while holding the wedding band he planned to give her.
 “We knew she was gone.”

-Marshall’s step-grandmother, Donna Marshall, that Mary Marshall had served in the Navy and attended culinary school before moving back to the Raleigh area three years ago.
+Marshall’s step-grandmother, Donna Marshall, told the Raleigh News & Observer that Mary Marshall had served in the Navy and attended culinary school before moving back to the Raleigh area three years ago.

 “She loved to go to the beach, and she was an absolute fanatic about Disney World,” Donna Marshall told the newspaper.